vasvjuck/LieSitPut-App/README.md

 **REDUX**
 - **Why I used the redux in this application**.
 In my opinion, this is the best way to make a global state.
 In the '/src/store/reducer' folder you can see three reducers.
 1. I use the first reducer (addUserReducer.js) when the user Log in.
 In the state I write down data about the user to use them in the Main component.
 2. The second reducer (allGoods.js) I use when I get all the products.
-This state i use in the Main component
+This state I use in the Main component.
 3. The third reducer (oneGoods.js) I use to keep one item, that the user clicked on, to update it.
-This you can see in the ItemList component, EDIT function.
+You can see this in the ItemList component, EDIT function.
 Later, I use data from this state on the EDIT page.